Latest update: 17 February 2023

 You can reach Sint Willibrordus by turning off the Weg naar Westpunt to the Weg naar St Willibrordus.
-Sint Willibrordus is located in the northwest of Curaçao.
+Sint Willibrordus is in the northwest of Curaçao.
 If you look at the map, Curaçao becomes somewhat thinner in the middle, and as soon as it widens again, Sint Willibrordus is on the left.
-The village itself is not very interesting, and on the main road, you’ll pass it in no time.
+The village is not very interesting, and you’ll pass it on the main road in no time.
 So slow down and check the six tips in and around Sint Willibrordus.

-You can see flamingos in two places on Curaçao: at the Sint Michielsbaai and at the salt pans of Jan Kok, also called the saliña of Rif-Sint Marie.
+You can see flamingos in two places on Curaçao: at the Sint Michielsbaai and at the salt pans of Jan Kok in Sint Willibrordus, also called the saliña of Rif-Sint Marie.
 Unfortunately, the flamingos are very far away at Sint Michielsbaai.
-So unless you have an extreme zoom lens or binoculars on you, your chances are better in Sint Willibrordus.
+So unless you have a very good zoom lens or binoculars on you, your chances are better in Sint Willibrordus.

 The salt pans are right next to the road.
 It is easy to recognize by a sign and a watchtower, and of course, the flamingos.
 On the other side of the street, at the bus stop where men regularly play a game of domino, you can park your car for free.